jgm/pandoc/CONTRIBUTING.md

     stack test --test-arguments='-p markdown'

 It is often helpful to add `-j4` (run tests in parallel) and `--hide-successes` (don't clutter output with successes) to the test arguments as well.
+Collecting all options in a `cabal.project.local` file in the project's root directory can help to keep `cabal` commands short.
+E.g.:

+    flags: +embed_data_files
+    tests: True
+    test-show-details: direct
+    test-options: -j4 --hide-successes

 If you add a new feature to pandoc, please add tests as well, following the pattern of the existing tests.
 The test suite code is in